JeffGiroux/f5_terraform/Azure/Autoscale_via_lb/README.md

 **Networking Stack Type:** This solution deploys into a new networking stack, which is created along with the solution.

-## Version
-This template is tested and worked in the following version Terraform v0.14.6
-+ provider.azurerm v2.48
-+ provider.local v2.1
-+ provider.null v3.1
-+ provider.template v2.2

 ## Prerequisites

-- **Important**: When you configure the admin password for the BIG-IP VE in the template, you cannot use the character **#**.
+- ***Important***: When you configure the admin password for the BIG-IP VE in the template, you cannot use the character **#**.
 Additionally, there are a number of other special characters that you should avoid using for F5 product user accounts.
 See [K2873](https://support.f5.com/csp/article/K2873) for details.
-- This template requires a service principal for backend pool service discovery. **Important**: you MUST have "OWNER" priviledge on the SP in order to assign role to the resources in your subscription.
-See the [Service Principal Setup section](#service-principal-authentication) for details, including required permissions.
-- This deployment will be using the Terraform Azurerm provider to build out all the neccessary Azure objects.
-Therefore, Azure CLI is required.
-For installation, please follow this [Microsoft link](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-apt?view=azure-cli-latest)
+- This template requires one or more service accounts for the BIG-IP instance to perform various tasks:
+  - Azure Key Vault secrets - requires (TBD...not tested yet)
+    - Performed by VM instance during onboarding to retrieve passwords and private keys
+  - Backend pool service discovery - requires "Reader"
+    - Performed by F5 Application Services AS3
 - If this is the first time to deploy the F5 image, the subscription used in this deployment needs to be enabled to programatically deploy.
 For more information, please refer to [Configure Programatic Deployment](https://azure.microsoft.com/en-us/blog/working-with-marketplace-images-on-azure-resource-manager/)

+***Note:*** This template is currently using a static pool member IP instead of service discovery.
+Refer to [AS3 issue #215 on GitHub](https://github.com/F5Networks/f5-appsvcs-extension/issues/215) for more info.
+If you still want to use service discovery to auto populate pool members, then reference the *as3-svcdiscovery.json* file as example, rename it to *as3.json*, deploy, then restart the restnoded service.
+Restarting the restnoded service is a workaround.

 ## Important Configuration Notes

 - Variables are configured in variables.tf
 - Sensitive variables like Azure Subscription and Service Principal are configured in terraform.tfvars
-  - Note: Passwords and secrets will be moved to Azure Key Vault in the future
+  - ***Note***: Passwords and secrets will be moved to Azure Key Vault in the future
+  - (TBD) The BIG-IP instance will query Azure Metadata API to retrieve the service account's token for authentication
+  - (TBD) The BIG-IP instance will then use the secret name and the service account's token to query Azure Metadata API and dynamically retrieve the password for device onboarding
-- This template uses Declarative Onboarding (DO) and Application Services 3 (AS3) packages for the initial configuration.
+- This template uses Declarative Onboarding (DO) and Application Services 3 (AS3) for the initial configuration.
 As part of the onboarding script, it will download the RPMs automatically.
-See the [AS3 documentation](https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/) and [DO documentation](https://clouddocs.f5.com/products/extensions/f5-declarative-onboarding/latest/) for details on how to use AS3 and Declarative Onboarding on your BIG-IP VE(s).
-The [Telemetry Streaming](https://clouddocs.f5.com/products/extensions/f5-telemetry-streaming/latest/) extension is also downloaded and can be configured to point to Azure Log Analytics.
+See the [AS3 documentation](http://f5.com/AS3Docs) and [DO documentation](http://f5.com/DODocs) for details on how to use AS3 and Declarative Onboarding on your BIG-IP VE(s).
+The [Telemetry Streaming](http://f5.com/TSDocs) extension is also downloaded and can be configured to point to [F5 Beacon](https://f5.com/beacon-get-started), Azure Log Analytics, or many other consumers.
 - Files
   - alb.tf - resources for Azure LB
   - appserver.tf - resources for backend web server running DVWA